The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.inventory.jdbc.max-size=12

 When using multiple datasources, each DataSource also has the io.quarkus.agroal.DataSource qualifier with the name of the datasource as the value.
-Using the above properties to configure three different datasources, you can also inject each one as follows:

 @Inject